 This course is principally a service course for the Math Education department.
 It is not recommended in the 40-hour requirement necessary for a straight math major.
-However, if taken as an elective, it could benefit the math major greatly.
+However, if taken as an elective it could benefit the math major greatly.
 (95% of the audience are Math-Ed students)

-The background and motivation of the average student in this course is poor.
+The bakeground and motivation of the average student in this course is poor.
+The students often have difficulty organizing their thoughts on paper.